thanosgoulas/3D-Printing-Formulator/README.md

 - **Inverse Solver** — you decide the composition you want, the app calculates the amounts for you

+Additional features include:
+- Built-in Materials Database with editable entries
+- PDF export of results
+- Save/Load functionality for recipes
-Additional features include a built-in Materials Database, PDF export, save/load functionality, and a comprehensive Help & User Guide.
+- Comprehensive built-in Help & User Guide

 ---